Do rankings still matter for colleges?

 Yes, rankings can be good tools for students to understand their options.
 But rankings are more useful if they are outcomes-focused, and reveal information that is most relevant to the student at hand.

-Realistically, it isn't going to matter to 90% of college-bound students what the top 100 schools in the nation are.
-But it does matter to them what the best schools are in their local area, or the best schools for educating engineers, business professionals or journalists.
+It isn't going to matter to 90% of college-bound students what the top 100 schools in the nation are.
+But it does matter to them what the best schools are in their local area, or what the best schools are for engineering, computer science, teaching, or business.
 And it does matter a lot to many families which of those top schools they can actually afford.

-In fact, for these 90% of students, knowing the differences in quality between the schools that are actually options for them could be the difference between graduating in four years into a career they love, or dropping out burdened with debt.
+Most potential college students need to know differences in quality between the schools that are actually open to them.
+This could be the difference between graduating in four years into a career they love, or dropping out burdened with debt.

 Are you Reaching the Students That Want to Hear From You?